The George Coles Bursary

 - Did not apply to graduate.

-If a student does not receive the bursary by the end of February, then they are responsible to contact their school’s Registrar office for more information.
-To provide additional information, students may submit a Missing Information form to their school’s Registrar’s Office before May 31 of their eligible year.
+If a student does not receive the bursary automatically by the end of February, then they are responsible to contact their school for more information.
+The deadline for students to submit Missing Information forms is May 31 of their eligible year.
 The George Coles Bursary is not backdated for previous years.

-Students, who have received a decision and are not eligible, but feel they should be eligible, can complete an Appeal form and submit it to their school’s Registrar’s Office.
-Appeals will be reviewed, and students will be notified of a decision.
-The deadline for appeals is July 31 of their eligible year.
+Students, who have received a decision and are not eligible, but feel they should be eligible, may complete an Appeal form and submit it to their school’s Registrar’s Office or Student Services office.
+Appeals will be reviewed and students will be notified of a decision.
+The deadline for students to submit an Appeal form is June 30 of their eligible year.

 Who do I contact for information about the George Coles Bursary?